Protect the past. Be part of the future. Become a member.

 Caring for the Natural Environment

-Membership subscriptions are not only vital in supporting the regeneration of Cromford Mills, but they also help us to take care of the surrounding natural environment.
+Membership subscriptions are not only vital in supporting the regeneration of Cromford Mills, but they also help us to take care of the surrounding natural environment with people, wildlife, and history in mind.
 The Arkwright Society owns and manages area surrounding the mill between St Mary's Church and the river.
-Our recent project, 'Beyond the Mill Walls' has helped us to improve this area with woodland sculptures, picnic bences and new interpretation.
+Our recent project, 'Beyond the Mill Walls' has helped us to improve the management of this area for wildlife, as well as installing woodland sculptures, picnic benches and new interpretation.
 The Arkwright Society also owns the beautiful Lumsdale Valley, a Scheduled Ancient Monument consisting of waterfalls and old mill ruins, as well as Slinter Woods and Dunsley Meadows, a Site of Special Scientific Interest and local nature reserve.
 All of these beautiful environments require a lot of care and attention and your membership fees help fund this vital work, making the locality a better place for everyone.

 The Benefits of Membership